Harvey Weinstein's third New York rape trial ends in mistrial after jury deadlock

 Details reported by only one source:

-- Weinstein reported chest pains in court on May 13, 2026, during jury deliberations and was transported in a wheelchair.
+- Weinstein reported chest pains in court on Wednesday during jury deliberations and is generally transported in a wheelchair due to health issues.

 - The Associated Press contributed reporting to the Guardian article.